 No Wi-Fi or voice controls

-In addition to a built-in USB-C port, this lamp has a few physical buttons to control brightness, color temperature, and turn it on/off, but detailed controls come through the Dyson app when paired over Bluetooth.
+In addition to a built-in USB-C port, this lamp has a few physical buttons to control brightness and color temperature and turn it on/off, but detailed controls come through the Dyson app when paired over Bluetooth.
 Options for Wi-Fi connectivity and voice commands would have added more convenience, but its focus stays on lighting your work or task at hand.

 The light itself is of the highest quality, with heat management to help the LED hold up for an estimated 60 years.
 It uses data from sensors and your input to constantly tweak the brightness and color temperature based on your age, work and sleep schedule, surrounding light, and the natural daylight at your location at every point in the day.
 The adjustments aim to help avoid eye strain and improve your sleep by reducing blue light at the end of the day.